Manmath Nath Gupta: Early life

-Manmath Nath Gupta was born to Veereshvar Gupta on 7 February 1908 at Banaras in the state of United Province in British India.
-His grandfather Adya Prasad Gupta was an original resident of Hugli district in Bengal who had migrated from there in the year 1880 and settled in Uttar Pradesh at Banaras.
-Manmath got his early education in Viratnagar of Nepal where his father was posted as a school headmaster.
+Manmath Nath Gupta was born to Veereshvar Gupta on 7 February 1908 at Benaras in Benaras State of British India.
+His grandfather Adya Prasad Gupta was an original resident of Hugli district in Bengal who had migrated from there in the year 1880 and settled in Uttar Pradesh at Benares.
+Manmath got his early education in Biratnagar of Nepal where his father was posted as a school headmaster.
 Since his father got a job later in the Banaras, Manmath was admitted in Kashi Vidyapeeth for his further studies.

 First imprisonment

 Manmath Nath Gupta joined the Indian nationalist movement as early as the age of 13 years.
-In 1921, he was distributing pamphlets in the Gadolia area of Benares calling for a boycott of the reception of the Edward, Prince of Wales by the Maharaja of Banares.
+In 1921, he was distributing pamphlets in the Gadolia area of Benares calling for a boycott of the reception of the Edward, Prince of Wales by the Maharaja of Benares.
 When a police officer approached him, he stood his ground instead of running away.
 During the court proceedings, he told the judge, "I will not cooperate with you" He was jailed for three months.after he was even tortured in jail for distributing pamphlets.